ToxicFrog/vstruct/README.md

     hasdata()

-Returns true if, when packing, this format consumes a value from the table of input.
+Returns true if, when writing, this format consumes a value from the table of input.
 Formats that actually read and write data will typically return true; formats that merely adjust the output stream or internal vstruct state (eg, seek and endianness controls) or those that generate the data on the fly (skip/pad) will return false.

 --------

     size(...)

-    width(...)
+Returns the exact amount of data, in bytes, that this format will consume from the input if `read` is called, or the exact amount it will append to the output if `write` is called.
+If this cannot yet be determined (for example, 'z' with no arguments or any usage of 'c'), if it changes the position of the read/write pointer (for example, seek commands), or if does anything else that might interfere with vstruct's own use of the file handle, such as seeking, it should return nil.

-Returns the exact amount of data, in bytes, that this format will consume from the input if unpack is called, or the exact amount it will append to the output if pack is called.
-If this cannot yet be determined (for example, 'z' with no arguments or any usage of 'c'), it should return nil.
+Formats that neither interfere with the file handle nor read or write data should return 0; this is the case, for example, for the endianness controls.

-Historically, this function was called `width`.
-It is now officially called `size`; however, vstruct will also recognize the older `width` function.
-Its use is deprecated and it will eventually be completely unsupported.
+The default implementation asserts that a size was specified and returns nil.

 --------

-    pack(fd, data, ...)
+    write(fd, data, ...)

 If `size()` returned a value earlier, this *must* ignore `fd`, pack `data` into a string, and return the string - the caller will handle writing the string to the fd in an efficient manner.
 If it did not, this function may freely choose either to return a packed string, or to manipulate `fd` directly (in which case it should return nil).